1970–71 NHL season: (W1) Chicago Black Hawks vs. (E2) New York Rangers

 This was the third playoff series between these two teams with Chicago winning both previous series.
-They last met in the 1968 Stanley Cup Quarterfinals which the Black Hawks won in six games.
+They last met in the 1968 Stanley Cup quarterfinals which the Black Hawks won in six games.
 The teams split this year's six-game regular season series.

-Bobby Hull and the Chicago Black Hawks were just too much for the Rangers and the Black Hawks advanced to the finals in seven games.
+Bobby Hull and the Chicago Black Hawks were just too much for the Rangers and the Black Hawks advanced to the Stanley Cup Final in seven games.
 Hull won two games with goals on face-offs, despite Glen Sather's coverage to check him.

-Stanley Cup Finals
+Stanley Cup Final

 This was the fifteenth series between these two teams with the Montreal Canadiens winning nine of the fourteen previous series.
-They last met in the 1968 Stanley Cup Semifinals which Montreal won in five games.
+They last met in the 1968 Stanley Cup semifinals which Montreal won in five games.
 The teams split this year's six-game regular season series.

 The series went the full seven games, with the Canadiens winning in Chicago despite trailing 2–0 halfway into the second period of game seven.
 Jacques Lemaire took a shot from centre ice that miraculously escaped goaltender Tony Esposito cutting the Black Hawks' lead to 2–1.
 Henri Richard tied the game just before the end of the second period, and scored again 02:34 into the third, giving the Habs the lead.
 Montreal goalie Ken Dryden kept Chicago off the board for the rest of the game, and the Habs won their third Stanley Cup in four years.
 It was the final game for Canadiens superstar and captain Jean Beliveau who retired after the season.
 The Canadiens were the last road team to win a Game 7 of a Stanley Cup Final until the Pittsburgh Penguins in 2009.
 It was Al MacNeil's final game as Montreal coach — after he had benched Richard for Game 5, The Pocket Rocket declared "[MacNeil] is the worst coach I ever played for!"
 Although Richard retracted his "angry comment", as he called it, MacNeil still resigned.